catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

 .. contents:: Table of contents
    :local:

-This tutorial will guide you through the installation steps for Logbee in Microsoft Azure.
+|ico2| This tutorial will guide you through the installation steps for Logbee in Microsoft Azure.

+.. |ico2| image:: images/azure-logo.png
+   :height: 32px

 Installing Prerequisites
 -------------------------------------------------------